-  These eight types of businesses are ones that have the most to gain from SEO—and the most to lose by neglecting it:
+These eight types of businesses are ones that have the most to gain from SEO and link building —and the most to lose by neglecting it:

 First, there are small businesses and startups, both of which have a limited customer base, limited resources and revenue, and occupy a space with a limited target audience.
 Why is SEO especially beneficial for them?
 For starters, it doesn’t take much for an initial investment—it’s actually one of the most cost-efficient marketing strategies there are.
 This eases the burden on your budget, but at the same time leaves you room to scale, which is especially important for growing startups.
 Small businesses can also get the edge over a bigger competitor by targeting smaller niches within their shared demographics.